Frequently Asked Questions (FAQs)

 - No, Nominet does not intend to remove the three-way contractual relationship.
 It will continue to have a contract with the registrar via the .UK Registry-Registrar Agreement and the registrant via the .UK Registrant Terms and Conditions.
 This is the current arrangement and will remain in place.

-- As per the draft .UK Registry-Registrar Agreement there is a new requirement for all registrars to be members of Nominet with the limited exception of a small number of schools and local authorities who only manage .sch.uk domains.
-The adoption of this requirement is subject to the completion of the policy consultation and the feedback received.
+- As per the .UK Registry-Registrar Agreement there is a new requirement for all registrars to be members of Nominet with the limited exception of a small number of schools and local authorities who only manage .sch.uk domains.

-- If the requirement is adopted, registrars that are not currently members can either sign up to be a member or transfer their domains to a registrar who is a member.
+- Registrars that are not currently members can either sign up to be a member or transfer their domains to a registrar who is a member.

 How will Nominet measure compliance with the new RRA?